 This example listens for a byte coming from the serial port.
 When received, the board sends a keystroke back to the computer.
-The sent keystroke is one higher than what is received, so if you send an "a" from the serial monitor, you'll receive a "b" from the Leonardo (or Due).
+The sent keystroke is one higher than what is received, so if you send an "a" from the serial monitor, you'll receive a "b" from the board connected to the computer.
 A "1" will return a "2" and so on.

-NB: When you use the Keyboard.print() command, the Arduino takes over your computer's keyboard!
+NB: When you use the Keyboard.print() command, the Leonardo, Micro or Due board takes over your computer's keyboard!
 To insure you don't lose control of your computer while running a sketch with this function, make sure to set up a reliable control system before you call Keyboard.print().
-This sketch is designed to only send a Keyboard command after the Leonardo has received a byte over the serial port.
+This sketch is designed to only send a Keyboard command after the board has received a byte over the serial port.

 Connect your board to your computer with a micro-USB cable.

 Once programmed, open your serial monitor and send a byte.
-The Arduino will reply with a keystroke that is one number higher.
+The board will reply with a keystroke that is one number higher.

 Last revision 2015/08/11 by SM